netdata/netdata/docs/netdata-security.md

 Starting with v1.12, Netdata collects anonymous usage information by default and sends it to Google Analytics.
 Read about the information collected, and learn how to-opt, on our [anonymous statistics](anonymous-statistics.md) page.

-The usage statistics are _vital_ for us, as we use them to discover bugs and priortize new features.
+The usage statistics are _vital_ for us, as we use them to discover bugs and prioritize new features.
 We thank you for _actively_ contributing to Netdata's future.

 ## Netdata directories